astropy/astroquery/docs/jplspec/jplspec.rst

    >>> {'H2O': 18003}

-As seen above, the regular expression "H2O$" yields only an exact match.
+As seen above, the regular expression "H2O$" yields only an exact match because the special character $ matches the end of the line.
 This functionality allows you to be as specific or vague as you want to allow the results to be:

 .. code-block:: python